ICanBoogie/HTTP/docs/Responders.md

 $responder_with_recovery = new Responder\WithRecovery($responder);
 ```

-The following example demonstrate how to recover [NotFound][] exceptions:
+The following example demonstrates how to recover [NotFound][] exceptions:

 ```php
 <?php